Trim/PocketBrain/video_idea.md

 No, you'll be able to do it every where with emotive headset!

 # Wow, a so small headset is enough accurate ?
-If you train enough your computer, you'll have some good result
+If you train enough your computer, you'll have some good results

 # Enough words, have someone done it ?
 Yes, SINLAB at EPFL !